rodrigodelmonte/cloudformation-templates/bedroom/README.md

 # Cloudformation turn on the lights.

-This repo contains cloudformation templates for a simple POC wher I create an elasticbeanstalk sample, but before cloudformation triggers the lambda function that simulates the lights uf a bedroom lighting up.
+This repo contains cloudformation templates for a simple POC wher I create an elasticbeanstalk sample, but before cloudformation triggers the lambda function that simulates the lights of a bedroom lighting up.
 I do not use any IOT device, the bedroom is just a S3 bucket hosting a static site.
 The POC aims to test how cloudformation can be extensible to the AWS services and how to integrates with third party services.

 ## Steps